-That nets you a slightly shorter range at 24 KM, but that's still going to be more than enough for most people, and you still get a sturdy, well-built unit nonetheless.
+That nets you a slightly shorter range, but that's still going to be more than enough for most people, and you still get a sturdy, well-built unit nonetheless.
 It folds up nicely for storage and comes in as a super option for those with smaller budgets.

-As with many other models, we do think you'll find yourself giving it a bit of an assist on some hills, as its motor isn't exactly a world-beater, but when zipping around your town or city you'll certainly find it a great partner.
+As with many other models, we do think you'll find yourself giving it a bit of an assist on some hills, but when zipping around your town or city you'll find it more than enough.
 A removable battery is also a great touch, which makes it easier to charge without having to find somewhere for the whole scooter.

-Segway's entry into the e-scooter market is as impressive as you might hope from a company that's made its name on two-wheeled electric, rolling transport (there's got to be a better description of a Segway, but we can't find it).
+Segway's premium escooter is as impressive as you might hope from a company that's made its name on two-wheeled electric, rolling transport (there's got to be a better description of a Segway, but we can't find it).
 It's a sleek package, which is put together nice and solidly and also manages really good speeds.

-It's not quite a winner on the pricing front, compared to some of the scooters on this list, admittedly, but it's also got a stonking range to take advantage of - that sees it nail a strong balance from our point of view.
+It's not quite a winner on the pricing front, compared to some of the scooters on this list, admittedly, but it's also got a really good 40 mile range to take advantage of - that sees it nail a strong balance from our point of view.

 Unagi Model One